bendelv/Inge-M1_IML-challenge/README.md

 - [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

 ## 2. Methods tested

-1. DecisionTreeRegressor : 2.47322 (toy_example)
-2. DecisionTreeRegressor with gender of user added to feature: 2.45850
+### Linear:
-3. LinearClassifier : 1.72767
+ - LinearClassifier : 1.72767
-4. Rounded LinearRegression : 0.97520
+ - Rounded LinearRegression : 0.97520
-5. Rounded LinearRegression with gender added to feature: 0.97520
+ - Rounded LinearRegression with gender added to feature: 0.97520
+ - Rounded Bagging 10 estimators of linear regression with 0.25 of LS: 0.99946

+### DT:
+ - DecisionTreeRegressor : 2.47322 (toy_example)
+ - DecisionTreeRegressor with gender of user added to feature: 2.45850

+### kNN
-6. Bagging 10 estimators of 10-NN with 0.25 of LS (can't more, memory error..): 1.52260
+- Bagging 10 estimators of 10-NN with 0.25 of LS (can't more, memory error..): 1.52260
-7. Rounded Bagging 10 estimators of 10-NN regressor with 0.25 of LS: 1.20338
+- Rounded Bagging 10 estimators of 10-NN regressor with 0.25 of LS: 1.20338
-8. Rounded Bagging 10 estimators of linear regression with 0.25 of LS: 0.99946

 ## 3. Methods to test

 1.
-2. Random forests
+2.
 3. Neural network
 4.